 Sit with your dog on the other side of the room and let the cat decide whether or not to approach.

-Continue to praise your dog and offer them treats for good behaviour.
+Continue to praise your dog and offer them treats for good behavior.

 If you are concerned about your dog chasing the cat, you can always do the initial introductions using a crate.

-Keep these first few interactions short and sweet, before long the pair will be used to each other and your dog will have learnt how to behave around the cat.
+Keep these first few interactions short and sweet.
+Before long, the pair will be used to each other and your dog will have learned how to behave around the cat.

-When you are confident that your dog and cat are used to each other you can slowly let them interact more freely.
+When you are confident that your dog and cat are comfortable with each other, you can slowly let them interact more freely.

 The most important thing is that your dog knows that they should not chase the cat.